akuklev/akuklev/what-are-dependent-types.md

 What are dependent types?
 =========================

 I work at [HoTT and Dependent Types Group](https://research.jetbrains.org/groups/group-for-dependent-types-and-hott) at [JetBrains Research](https://research.jetbrains.org/).
-This article is an attempt to introduce _dependent types_ to an interested reader who knows enough [C](https://en.wikipedia.org/wiki/C_(programming_language)) to understand the following “Hello, world!” piece:
+This article is an attempt to introduce _dependent types_ for an interested reader who knows enough [C](https://en.wikipedia.org/wiki/C_(programming_language)) to understand the following “Hello, world!” piece:

 ```c
 main(int argc, char* argv[]) {